 About the Trail

-This section breakdown is a way to refer to the major segments of the trail, which for the most part are defined by their road crossings.
+This section breakdown is a way to refer to the major segments of the trail.
+For the most part these are defined by road crossings, many of which feature parking areas or pulloffs.

 - Section 1: Route 116 to Hillside Road